Vicious Games

-Vicious Games is a song by Swiss group Yello, released in 1985.
-It was released as the second single from Stella.
-Vicious Games appears on the band's compilation album Essential Yello.
+"Vicious Games" is a song by Swiss electronic band Yello, released in 1985 as the second single from their fourth album Stella.
+The song also appears on the band's compilation album Essential Yello.

 Background

-Vicious Games was released on 27 February 1985, with a video shot in Yello's Rote Fabrik (Red Factory) working space, featuring Blank and actress Mirjam Montandon miming to Rush Winters' vocals (Winters was not available for the video shoot).
+"Vicious Games" was released on 27 February 1985, with a video shot in Yello's Rote Fabrik (Red Factory) working space.
+The video features Boris Blank and actress Mirjam Montandon miming to Rush Winters' vocals (Winters was not available for the video shoot).